People across the UK are facing new coronavirus restrictions amid a sharp rise in confirmed cases.

 Meeting friends?
 Here's how to handle the awkward new rules - from sharing food to avoiding hugs.

-Children seem to be at low risk from the disease, but can they still spread it?
+Children are at low risk from the disease, but concerns have been raised for teachers.

 A BBC team tracking coronavirus misinformation has found links to assaults, arson and deaths - and the potential for even greater indirect harm.